Solar power by country: Japan

 Solar power in Japan has been expanding since the late 1990s.
 By the end of 2017, cumulative installed PV capacity reached over 50 GW with nearly 8 GW installed in the year 2017.
 The country is a leading manufacturer of solar panels and is in the top 4 ranking for countries with the most solar PV installed.
 Overall installed capacity is now estimated to be sufficient to supply 2.5% of the nation's annual electricity demand.
 The insolation is good at about 4.3 to 4.8 kWh/(m2·day).

 Japan was the world's second largest market for solar PV growth in 2013 and 2014, adding a record 6.9 GW and 9.6 GW of nominal nameplate capacity, respectively.

 Myanmar

+Nepal

+Nepal gets most of its electricity from hydropower sources, but it is looking to expand the role of solar power in its energy mix.
+The average global solar radiation in Nepal varies from 3.6 to 6.2 kWh/m2/day, sun shines for about 300 days a year, the number of sunshine hours amounts almost 2100 hours per year with an average of 6.8 hours of sunshine each day and average insolation intensity about 4.7 kWhm²/day.
+The commercial potential for a solar power grid is about 2100MW.

+Power cuts with an average of 10 hours per day in the past time had been common in Nepal and Nepal Electricity Authority used to publish a time table for power cuts.
+Solar energy can be seen as a more reliable source of energy in Nepal than the traditional electricity.
+Private installations of solar panels are more frequent in Nepal.